vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 * How will TCE handle `core` packages?
 These are packages required by Kubernetes itself.
 * What can be automated?
 * How will packages be tested?

+## Package Repositories

+Let us start by defining what a package repository is.
+As stated in the Carvel [packaging documentaion](https://carvel.dev/kapp-controller/docs/latest/packaging/#package-repositories), a package repository is a collection of packages that are grouped together.
+So what does this mean, a grouping of packages?
+The package repository author is grouping individual packages together to provide a curated set of functionality.
+Imagine a collection of all the versions of Contour.
+Or a collection of Ingress, Secret and Certificate management packages predefined and pre-configured for a getting started training class.
+Or maybe a set of advanced functionality for a secured, highly available production ready cluster.

+Tanzu Community Edition will provide 2 package repositories, `core` and `user-managed`.
+The `core` package repository will contain packages that are required for bootstrapping, running and management of clusters.
+The `core` packages are not intended for end-user configuration.
+The `user-managed` package repository contains an opinionated collection of packages that TCE believes works well together and provides a solid foundation to build an application on top of.

+TCE user managed packages can and will receive updates at any time.
+Independent of a TCE release, packages can be updated and commited to the GitHub repository, have an `imgpkgBundle` pushed to an OCI registry, and included into the TCE main package repository.
+Core packages, on the other hand, are tied to TKG releases.
+Updates to these packages will only occur in conjunction with a planned TKG release.

 ## Versioning